-ead: and ged, and, tes came bearing going to
+ead: and ced, and, bearing going to

-brethren ther, and
+brethren other, and

-the Ish-i be upon our flesh.
+the Ish-l be upon our flesh.

-nites merlifted up Joseph to s of silver:
+nites mer-. lifted up Joseph to s of silver:

-son; and she yet again concerved.

-5 And she yet again concerved.

-a son; and called his name Shelah; and

-a son; and chezib, when she bare him,

-he was at Chezib, when she bare him,

-he was at Chezib, when she bare him,

-he was at Chezib, when she re him,

-he was a transar.

-born, whose name was Tamar.

-born, whose name was Tamar.

-born, whose name was Tamar.

-he had a transar.

-born, whose name the Lord in the sight of the Lord; and the Lord
+son; and she yet again concerves, and 5 And she yet again concerves, and a son; and called his name Shelah; and a son; at Chezib, when she bare him. he was at Chezib, when she bare him.
+6 And Judah took a wife for Er his first-born, whose name was Tamar, born, whose name was Tamar, and Er, Judah's firstborn, was wicked 7 And Er, Judah's firstborn, and the LORD in the sight of the LORD; and the LORD slew him.

 slew him.

-slew him.
-S And Judah said unto Onan, Go in unto g And Judah said unto Onan, Ho in unto the brother's wife, and marry her, and the brother's wife, and the seed should be the seed shoul and Onan knew that the seed should o And Onan knew that the seed should not be his; and it came to pass, when he went in unto his brother's wife, that he spilled it on the ground, lest that he should rive seed to his brother.

-TO And the time when he also be seed the LORD, wherefore he also the lessed the LORD, wherefore he also the lessed the LORD.

-pleased the LORD; wherefore he slew him
+8 And Judah said unto Onan, Go in unto

+thy brother's wife, and marry her, and

+and Onan knew that the seed should o And Onan Rnew that the seed should not be his; and it came to pass, when he went in unto his brother's wife, that he spilled it on the ground, lest that he should spilled it on the ground, lest that he should spilled it on the ground, lest that he should spilled it on the ground, lest that he should spilled it on the thing which he did unspleased the LORD; wherefore he slew him also.